sairidoukoukai/oudia/docs/OuDiaSpecification.en.md

 ### Ressya Node

-The **Ressya Node** represents an individual train and contains attributes for its schedule and classification.
+The **Ressya Node** represents an individual train (列車) and contains attributes for its schedule and classification.

 #### Attributes